lloda/ra-ra/README.md

 The test suite in [test/](test/) runs under either SCons (`CXXFLAGS=-O3 scons`) or CMake (`CXXFLAGS=-O3 cmake . && make && make test`).
 Running the test suite will also build and run the examples ([examples/](examples/)) and the benchmarks ([bench/](bench/)).
 You can also build each of these separately.
 The performance of **ra-ra** depends heavily on the optimization level, so although the test suite should pass with `-O0`, that can take a long time.

 * Some of the benchmarks will try to use BLAS if you have define `RA_USE_BLAS=1` in the environment.
-* The test suite is built with `-fsanitize=address` by default, which can cause significant slowdown.
+* The test suite is built with `-fsanitize=address` by default, and this can cause significant slowdown.
 Disable by passing `-fno-sanitize=address` to the compiler.

 **ra-ra** requires support for `-std=c++20`, including `<source_location>`.
 The most recent versions tested are: